 Pricing myth #5 — you should charge the lowest price you can

-This is a corollary to myth #3 which assumes consumers buy the lowest priced brands.
+This is a corollary to myth #3 which assumes consumers buy the lowest-priced brands.
 In fact, especially in cases where it’s hard to determine how “good” something is, consumers often use price to tell them something is good or better than something else.
 Cialdini tells a story in the first version of his book Persuasion about a store selling jewelry.
-The store owner leaves word to discount the jewelry by 50% so she can get rid of the slow moving inventory and replace it with something that might sell better.
+The store owner leaves word to discount the jewelry by 50% so she can get rid of the slow-moving inventory and replace it with something that might sell better.
 She comes back from a trip to discover her strategy worked — all the jewelry is GONE.
 In discussions with her manager; however, she discovers the manager misunderstood her instructions and doubled the price of the jewelry.

 So, how do you explain that the jewelry sold better at twice the price?

 Easy.
 At twice the price the jewelry appeared to be genuine, while at half the price, the jewelry appears to be cheap costume junk.
 Enter the concept of value that is the true driver of consumption decisions, as we’ll discuss later.

 Of course, this pricing strategy only works with products that consumers find difficult to judge (determine their true value) — jewelry, professional services — and items that only show their value over a long time — cars, major appliances, furniture.